 We’ll pick up your stuff (including your heavy furniture, fridge, skis, snowboard, mattress, and more), store it in our secure temperature-controlled storage facility, and create an online photo catalog of everything so you always know what you have in storage.

-Until then, make your place even more spacious by learning these stellar storage hacks for every room in your home:
+And while you’re at it, make your place even more spacious by learning these stellar storage hacks for other rooms in your home:

 This article was written by Hannah Van Arsdale, a freelance writer and dog person based in Portland, OR.